descope/descope-flutter/README.md

 When targeting the Web, the flow is embedded into the web app as a `Web Component`.
 Provide a `flowId` to indicate which flow to run.
 It's recommended to provide the CSS key-value pairs to control how the flow is positioned and displayed in your page.
-You can also provide an optional `loadingElement` to be displayed in the web component loading state.

 ```dart
 final options = DescopeFlowOptions(